Focus Your Criminal Justice Degree on Restorative Justice at NVU.

 Within restorative justice practices, circles are used widely as a response to crime, within schools to address student misconduct and/or conflict, as well as to offer support for offenders returning to the community.
 This past year, students in our applied restorative justice practices course participated in a circle with an offender, drawing upon their theoretical foundation of restorative and transformative justice as well as practicing the skills and techniques learned in their courses.
 This concentration would be well utilized by criminal justice students as well as students pursuing degrees in the fields of psychology, human services, social work, and education.

 Courses within this concentration include: Race, Class, Gender, and Crime; Victimology; Community and Restorative Justice; Applying Restorative Justice Practices; and Peace Making.

 Hybrid Option for NVU-Johnson Students

-Starting in fall 2019, students at our Johnson campus can earn a bachelor of science in criminal justice with a concentration in restorative justice through our hybrid program.
+Students at our Johnson campus can earn a bachelor of science in criminal justice with a concentration in restorative justice through our hybrid program.
 Take your general education classes on the Johnson campus*; complete your criminal justice major classes online.

 * Campus-based students can also take online general education classes.